zac7777/Entropy/Entropy/Sets/Pistols.md

 ##### Actions

-*Bash:* 1 AP: Melee Range, 1 bludgeoning damage, when used roll a d10, if the result is lower than 3 this weapon will break
+*Bash:* 1 AP, Melee Range, 1 bludgeoning damage, when used roll a d10, if the result is lower than 3 this weapon will break

 Accuracy: +30
 Critical: +5

 ---

-*Fire:* 3 AP: 20m, -1 damage to the ammunition used, when used roll a d10, if the result is a 0 this weapon will explode dealing 1d8 damage to all creatures within 5m instead of firing, if the result is a 1 this weapon will break, this move may only be used once before the "reload" action must be used
+*Fire:* 3 AP, 20m, -1 damage to the ammunition used, when used roll a d10, if the result is a 0 this weapon will explode dealing 1d8 damage to all creatures within 5m instead of firing, if the result is a 1 this weapon will break, this move may only be used once before the "reload" action must be used

 Accuracy: +40
 Critical: 0

 ---

-*Reload:* 4 AP: this action costs 1 round of "Small Ammo" to use
+*Reload:* 4 AP, this action costs 1 round of "Small Ammo" to use

 Proficiency requirement: 3